xubeisi/stjudecab.github.io/_pages/Epigenetics.md

 - RNA-Seq/SLAM-Seq/scRNA
 - HiC/HiCHIP/PLAC-Seq/CaptureC

-#### Collaborators
-We work with closely with numerous collaborators from St. Jude.

 #### Joining St. Jude
 If you are interested in joining please go to the [recruitment](/recruitment) page.